joon363/StudentsAI_BREMEN/README.md

 # 🧠 UpDocs: AGI-based Document Feedback Assistant

-Welcome to **UpDocs**, an AI-powered document assistant created by **Team Bremen** as part of the Upstage track at the AI Hackathon.
+Welcome to **UpDocs**, an AI-powered document assistant created by **Team Bremen** as part of the Upstage track at the STUDENTS@AI SEOUL Hackathon.

 ## 🚀 Overview
 UpDocs helps users — especially students, researchers, and new hires — improve their documents with minimal manual effort.
 By uploading a draft, users receive structured, insightful feedback based on high-quality references, all powered by Upstage APIs and AGI reasoning.

 ---